bayganik/mmGame-Engine-Win2D-ECS/README.md

     BoxCollider component allows the Entity to collide with other entities that have a collider

 Systems do the guts of the logic of the game.
-They are executed once every frame and process all entities that match certain components (that we give them).
+They are executed once every frame and process all entities that match certain components.

 Below examples have "Debug" flag on.
-F9 will flip "Debug" off/on.
-The tank will move using arrow keys.
+F11 will flip "Debug" off/on.
+Click on tank then move using arrow keys.
 The red boxes are BoxColliders drawn as debug guide.

 ## To Start a VS2022 project: